pambrose/battlesnake-quickstart/README.md

-# BattleSnake QuickStart
+# Battlesnake QuickStart

-A framework for quickly creating Kotlin and Java BattleSnakes

 [![Build Status](https://travis-ci.org/pambrose/battlesnake-quickstart.svg?branch=master)](https://travis-ci.org/pambrose/battlesnake-quickstart)
 [![Release](https://jitpack.io/v/pambrose/battlesnake-quickstart.svg)](https://jitpack.io/#pambrose/battlesnake-quickstart)

+A framework for quickly creating Kotlin and Java Battlesnakes

 ## Motivation

-Out of the box, [BattleSnake](https://battlesnake.io) requires a fair amount of JSON/REST wiring before one can start authoring a snake.
+Out of the box, [Battlesnake](https://battlesnake.io) requires a fair amount of JSON/REST wiring before one can start authoring a snake.
 That initial exercise can prove problematic for some developers.
-This repo takes care of the wiring and communications and provides a simple framework for writing BattleSnakes in Kotlin and Java.
+This repo takes care of the wiring and communications and provides a simple framework for writing Battlesnakes in Kotlin and Java.

 ## Usage